LeandroM27/eks_cloudformation/README.md

 ## EKS cluster

-This is a terraform project in charge of creating the IaC for an EKS cluster in aws using a cloudformation template that is run by azure pipelines
+This is a cloudformation project in charge of creating the IaC for an EKS cluster in aws using a cloudformation template that is run by azure pipelines

 ## App